ktorio/ktor-documentation/topics/creating_http_apis.md

 ![Run Server](run-app.png){width="706"}

-Once the server is up and running, we can execute each request by pressing Alt+Enter or by using the Run icon in the gutter:
+Once the server is up and running, we can execute each request by using the **Run** icon in the gutter:

 ![Run POST Request](run-post-request.png){width="706"}